 The Raycon E50 don’t necessarily set themselves apart for the right reasons.
 They have a unique case design with a fully removable lid and have quite a boomy sound profile.
 They also can still play audio content in their case, meaning they won’t turn off automatically.
 They were also upgraded to another model, which we plan to review, and they're now hard to find.
 See our recommendations for the best true wireless earbuds, the best wireless Bluetooth earbuds under $100, and the best earbuds for bass.

 The Raycon E25 True Wireless are marginally better than the Raycon E50 Truly Wireless in terms of mixed usage.
-They're more comfortable due to their size, and have much better performance in noise isolation, even boasting a longer battery life and better mic quality, but the E50 have a significantly more accurate audio reproduction, even though they sound dark and also quite bass-heavy.
+The E25s are more comfortable due to their size, and have much better performance in noise isolation, even boasting a longer battery life and better mic quality, but the E50 have a significantly more accurate audio reproduction, even though they sound dark and also quite bass-heavy.

 The Raycon E100 Truly Wireless are better truly wireless headphones than the Raycon E50 Truly Wireless.
 They're slightly better built thanks to materials that feel more high-end.
 They also have a better audio quality and have more of a typical in-ear fit.
 This results in a very good isolation performance, but they're a bit less comfortable than the E50.
 Other than that, they're very similar headphones.

 The Raycon E50 Truly Wireless and the Apple AirPods 2 Truly Wireless 2019 are completely different truly wireless headphones.
 The Apple are open-back so they don't isolate well.
 It also means they lack bass, while the Raycon have a very boomy and bass-heavy sound signature.
 Although the Raycon come with various tip sizes, the one-size-fits-all design of the Apple is very comfortable if they fit you.
 The Apple are also noticeably better-built, feel more durable, and have a better battery performance with lower latency, especially with iOS devices.